-I’ll focus on my first example for the purposes of this TopCashback review, as it’s hotel bookings that have really allowed me to cash in using TopCashback.
+I’ll focus on my first example for the purposes of this TopCashback review, as it’s hotel bookings that have allowed me to cash in the most money.

 I actually take things one step further with my hotel bookings, as I’m also signed up to the Hotels.com rewards scheme, which gives me a free night for every ten I book.

-So, I get anything up to 10% cashback, PLUS a free night to use for every ten I book.
+So, I get my cashback, PLUS a free night to use for every ten I book.

 Here’s what I’ve earned from TopCashback from Hotels.com alone:

-Admittedly, I’ve spent a lot of time in hotels, but a fair proportion of this is on business trips.
-That £600 is not too shabby at all, especially when you take into account that I’ve earned a bunch of free nights as well!
+Admittedly, I’ve spent a lot of time in hotels, but a fair proportion of this is on business trips that I get to expense back anyway!
+That £696 ($951) is rather good, especially when you take into account that I’ve earned a bunch of free nights as well!

-As this TopCashback review should have already proved, earning money with this service is a no-brainer, but I’ve learned plenty from using it for a couple of years.
+As this TopCashback review should have already proved, earning from money back offers with this service is a no-brainer, but I’ve learned plenty from using it for several years.

 With that in mind, here are some hints and tips for TopCashback:

-- Always remember to check TopCashback for a cashback offer before buying anything online.
+- Always remember to check the site for a valid offer before buying anything online.

-- Pay particular attention to cashback deals on insurance and other financial services – the cashback rewards can be huge – and you can sometimes earn money from merely requesting a quote.
+- Pay particular attention to cashback deals on insurance and other financial services – the rewards can be huge.
+You can sometimes earn money for merely requesting a quote.

 - If you gamble online, check TopCashback for casino and betting sites you’ve not yet joined.
-You can sometimes earn more cashback than you stake for a guaranteed, risk free profit.
-(An article on this is in the works!)
+You can sometimes earn more than you stake for a guaranteed, risk free profit.

-- Have a look at the cashback deals on offer before you buy gifts for family and friends.
+- Have a look and find the best rewards before you buy gifts for family and friends.